avoidwork/turtle.io/README.md

 ## Getting Started
 1. Install the module with: `npm install turtle.io`
 2. Create a script to load & start a server.
 You could use `sample.js` in the turtle.io directory (./node_modules/turtle.io) as a template, or see the examples below
-3. [Optional] Edit `config.json` in the turtle.io directory to configure server defaults; you can override defaults by passing server.start() an Object
+3. [Optional] Edit `config.json` in the turtle.io directory to configure server defaults; you can override defaults by passing `start()` an Object

+#### Upstart
+Use the provided upstart recipe: `sudo cp node_modules/turtle.io/turtleio.conf /etc/init & service start turtleio`

+#### Systemd
+Use the provided systemd service: `sudo cp node_modules/turtle.io/turtleio.service /etc/systemd/system & systemctl enable turtleio & systemctl start turtleio`

+#### What about Windows?
+It runs great on Windows, but you're on your own to daemonize it!

 ## Examples
 turtle.io requires a ***default*** virtual host to be specified, because it is the failover when a request can't be routed.